% Pertains only to hybrid program candidates

-The following admissions information is provided by College and then by Major within that College.
+The following admissions information is organized by college and then by major.
 The best way to use this list is to find the college that houses the major you are interested in.
-If you are not sure what you would like to major in - no problem!
-The best source to find out about each program and program degree requirements is to visit the Link Loading...
+If you are not sure what you would like to major in — no problem!
+Find out more about each program and program degree requirements by visiting the graduate catalog or checking out the majors list!

 The School of Human Ecology offers a Master of Science in Community Health and Nutrition.
 Coursework in this program is online.
 The Community Health and Nutrition program has been granted candidacy for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), as a Future Education Model Future Graduate program, making it appropriate for those students who wish to become registered dietitian/nutritionists.